 Constipation can occur for a variety of reasons and can be either chronic or occasional.
 The most common causes of constipation are:

-- Irritable Bowel Syndrome (IBS)
+5. Irritable Bowel Syndrome (IBS)

-How can I relieve my constipation?
+How can I get constipation relief?

 The efficacy of constipation treatments (as with symptoms) can vary from person to person.
 Below are some of the most common ways to relieve constipation:

-1. Change what you drink.
+1. Change what you drink

 - More Water: Increasing water intake can help the consistency of your stool and make it easier to pass.

-3. Try supplements.
+3. Try supplements

 Constipation can be a tiresome and painful condition.
-Hopefully, our tips on how to recognize and relieve constipation have been helpful.
+Hopefully, our tips on how to relieve constipation have been helpful.
 However, the best treatment is always prevention.
 Stay hydrated, exercise, and eat well to stop constipation before it starts.